Adani Group denies reports of $3 billion loan from sovereign fund

-Hours after reports claimed that the Adani Group has secured a fresh $3 billion loan from an unnamed sovereign funds, the Gautam Adani-led conglomerate has issued a clarification, a Bloomberg report claimed on Wednesday evening.
+Hours after reports claimed that the Adani Group has secured a fresh $3 billion loan from an unnamed sovereign funds, the Gautam Adani-led conglomerate has issued a clarification that the news is not true, a Bloomberg report claimed on Wednesday evening.

 A report in Reuters said that the Adani Group has told its creditors that it has secured a $3 billion loan from a sovereign wealth fundy.
 Two sources with knowledge of the matter told Reuters that the credit line from the sovereign wealth fund could be upsized to $5 billion.